Conference 2012 Speaker Biographies

 Staci Bland, PTS, NWS

-A certified personal trainer and competitive athlete registered with the Canadian Council for Amateur Sport Kickboxing (CASK), Staci currently holds a red belt and is pursuing grading for her black belt.
+A certified personal trainer and competitive athlete registered through the CASK, Staci currently holds a red belt and is pursuing grading for her black belt.
 As a Fitness Kickboxing Canada Inc. (FKCI) course conductor, she has assisted in many FKCI conference presentations and demos.